Who Is Bernie Sanders?

 In December 2017, after Minnesota Senator Al Franken announced he was stepping down due to sexual misconduct allegations, Sanders was among the chorus of voices calling for President Trump to do the same.
 Referencing the infamous Access Hollywood tape, in which Trump bragged about groping women, Sanders tweeted, "We have a president who acknowledged on tape that he assaulted women.
 I would hope that he pays attention to what's going on and think about resigning."

-In February 2018, special counsel Robert Mueller's indictment of 13 Russian nationals for interfering in the 2016 presidential election brought the assertion that, along with backing Donald Trump's campaign, the Russians actively favored Sanders over Clinton.
-Both Sanders and his former campaign manager, Jeff Weaver, disputed that finding, and said that the Clinton campaign could have done more to stop Russian interference with the knowledge they had of such activity.
+In February 2018, special counsel Robert Mueller's indictment of 13 Russian nationals for interfering in the 2016 presidential election brought the assertion that, along with backing Trump's campaign, the Russians actively favored Sanders over Clinton.
+Both Sanders and his former campaign manager disputed that finding, and said that the Clinton campaign could have done more to stop Russian interference with the knowledge they had of such activity.

 In 1964 Sanders married his college sweetheart Deborah Shiling, but the couple divorced two years later.
 In 1968 he met Susan Mott and the two had a son, Levi, in 1969.

-Sanders met his second wife, Jane O'Meara, right before becoming mayor of Burlington, Vermont in 1981.
+Sanders met his second wife, Jane O'Meara, right before becoming mayor of Burlington in 1981.
 A long-time educator, O'Meara would eventually become president of Burlington College.
 The two married in 1988.
 O'Meara has three children from a previous marriage.
-Between them, the couple has four children and seven grandchildren.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!